EST/Youngblood Premieres Paul Cameron Hardy's MOPE Tonight

-Written by Paul Cameron Hardy (feeling) and directed by RJ Tolan (Five Times in One Night), MOPE begins performances at EST's Studio Theatre (545 W. 52nd Street, 6th Floor) on Wednesday, January 11, with an opening night set for Saturday, January 14 for a limited run through Saturday, February 4.
+Written by Paul Cameron Hardy (feeling) and directed by RJ Tolan (Five Times in One Night), MOPE begins performances at EST's Studio Theatre (545 W. 52nd Street, 6th Floor) tonight, January 11, with an opening night set for Saturday, January 14 for a limited run through Saturday, February 4.

 "MOPE - like Hand to God, Year of the Rooster, and Kentucky before it - represents the mission of Youngblood: developing a play all the way from its first readings onto the EST mainstage, and an early-career writer fully coming into his own." says RJ Tolan, Director and Co-Artistic Director of Youngblood.
 "Paul's voice is funny and disturbing.
 He's vivisecting crucial issues with these tiny, subtle incisions: the limits of our empathy, the curdling of masculinity and the pursuit of gratification without context.
 But it's also a very funny play where a couple of bros talk about their dicks a lot."

 Artistic Director William Carden added, "I think this is a daring play venturing into places where we don't usually go.
 Paul Hardy's approach is original and revealing and as funny as it is unsparing.
 He is taking us into the culture of porn to experience the lives of the humans who perform it to earn their keep.
 With humor and truth he is showing us the ways in which porn is a microcosm of the society that has created it.
 He is giving us a brave glimpse into an alien world that is our own.

 "MOPE": /m?p/ (noun): The lowest-level male performer in the adult film industry.
 An anonymous stunt-penis.
 The guy in that porno you watched who was wearing sunglasses and socks.
 A dreamer.
 Example: "Trevor is a mope."